Scorpion I: Tombs

-Scorpion is believed to have lived in Thinis one or two centuries before the rule of the better-known Scorpion II of Nekhen and is presumably the first true king of Upper Egypt.
+Scorpion is believed to have lived in Thinis and was presumably the first true king of Upper Egypt.
 To him belongs the U-j tomb found in the royal cemetery of Abydos, where Thinite kings were buried.
 That tomb was plundered in antiquity, but in it were found many small ivory plaques, each with a hole for tying it to something, and each marked with one or more hieroglyph-type scratched images which are thought to be names of towns, perhaps to tie the offerings and tributes to keep track of which came from which town.
 Two of those plaques seem to name the towns Baset and Buto, showing that Scorpion's armies had penetrated the Nile Delta.
 It may be that the conquests of Scorpion started the Egyptian hieroglyphic system by starting a need to keep records in writing.